 Alaska was made for multi-adventures.
-Hike on an ice field for the experience of a lifetime.
+Hike next to an ice field for the experience of a lifetime.
 Bike on one of the region's few roads.
 Kayak along the coast amid volcanoes and glaciers.
-Move through the landscape quietly and locals may show their faces: eagles, moose, sea otters, bears.
+Search for glaciers and perhaps humpback whales while cruising through Prince William Sound.
+Move through the landscape quietly and "locals" may show their faces: eagles, moose, sea otters, bears.
 Even if they don't, you know they're there... and somehow that's enough.

 Start/End locations may vary.
 Do not book flights until your trip details are confirmed.

 Bike from Anchorage onto the rolling Tony Knowles Coastal Trail—be on the lookout for moose! | Travel along Turnagain Arm, the site of extreme high and low tides, on the way to the lively town of Girdwood | Hike on the slopes of Mount Alyeska or take the exhilarating tram ride to the top for unparalleled views of peaks and hanging glaciers.

 This stylish hotel with an aerial tram to the top of Mount Alyeska has earned accolades from Travel + Leisure. (pool, spa)